technicalpanda/rack-user-locale/README.md

 * The "HTTP_ACCEPT_LANGUAGE" value
 * The I18n.default_locale value (basically a fallback)

-Should you wish to overwrite a users locale value the simple rewrite the "user-locale" cookie.
+Should you wish to overwrite a users locale value then simple rewrite the "user-locale" cookie.

 Contributing to rack-user-locale
 =======================